 I say, feel free to mix paisley with geometric lines, fringes with appliquéd designs or rich velvet, quilted pieces with leather pieces, masculine with feminine, but do it with a conscious style and taste.

-The Bohemian style of this decade has a well researched look, sophisticated, soft, gentle and vintage versus the jumble of colors and patterns of the ‘70s that went hand in hand with scruffy, casual and untidy fashion look.
-The Bohemian style is totally different from Shabby Chic style, you might find vintage items and vintage colors and fabrics, but you will not find distressed and worn out items, only suggestions to the past.
+The Bohemian style of this decade has a well-researched look, sophisticated, soft, gentle and vintage versus the jumble of colors and patterns of the ‘70s that went hand in hand with scruffy, casual and untidy fashion look.
+The Bohemian style is totally different from the Shabby Chic style, you might find vintage items and vintage colors and fabrics, but you will not find distressed and worn out items, only suggestions to the past.

 In a bedroom, bring a patchwork floral quilt with mixed floral prints pillows and set it against a heavy textured wall for a new chic.
 We will see beautiful and interesting stones on the walls again, such as bricks.
 I absolutely adore any natural stones!
-In the living room, add a bundle of colorful flowers pillows to that beige tired sofa and watch life come back to the room!
+In the living room, add a bundle of colorful flower pillows to that beige tired sofa and watch life come back to the room!